frankhecker/gettingdatacoursera/CodeBook.md

 The final tidy data set is written to disk as a text file using `write.table`, with one line per row and the values for each row separated by spaces.
-The output file can be read into R using `read.table`.
+The output file can be read into R using `read.table` with `header = TRUE`.

 Format of the Tidy Data Set
 ---------------------------

-The columns in the final tiny data set (and the corresponding output file) are as follows:
+The columns in the final tiny data set output file are as follows:

 * Subject: An integer identifying the subject, with values from 1 to 30.